cogcommscience-lab/movie_selection/README.md

 ### Step 3 (study 1) & 5 (study 2) Inference testing
 *Jupyter Notebook*

-Loads the fitted model from step 2 & 4, and output the statistics of the posteriors distributions, including p-values for hypothesis testing, and the 95% credible interval.
+Loads the fitted model from step 2 & 4, and output the statistics of the posteriors distributions, including inferences for hypothesis testing, and the 95% credible interval.

 ### Step 6 (study 2) Generate samples for plotting
 *Jupyter Notebook*

 Loads the data for study 2, and fitted HDDM for each individual cell.
-It output drift rate MCMC samples for each cell, and save the samples to csv file for plotting.
+It outputs drift rate MCMC samples for each cell, and saves the samples to csv file for plotting.

 ### Step 7 Model convergence
 *Jupyter Notebook*